 23. 62% of Individuals Are Worried About the Internet Compromising Their Personal Privacy

-According to the following VPN statistic, many people out there are worried about the potential for the Internet to eradicate their privacy.
+Many people out there are worried about the potential for the Internet to eradicate their privacy.

 62% of people that use VPNs believe that the Internet is making it more and more difficult for them to control their privacy, compared to 60% of people who don’t use VPNs.

 64% of people who use VPNs also say that they are concerned about how their data is being used by businesses, compared to 63% of people who don’t use VPNs.

 68% of people who use VPNs also admit to being constantly connected to the Internet, while 58% of people who don’t use VPNs say they are regularly online.